 “If you have some extra time on your hands, you might consider taking on a part-time job or starting a small business,” Copeland said.
 “Any extra income can help offset the effects of inflation and make it easier to cover your costs.”

 There’s a common misconception that you can’t earn income and collect benefits simultaneously, but that’s a Social Security myth.

 According to the Social Security Administration, for those under full retirement age in 2023, the earnings limit is $21,240.
 For those reaching full retirement age this year, the limit is $56,520 in the months before you reach full retirement age.
 Once you’ve reached full retirement age, there is no income limit — you can still claim Social Security benefits no matter how much you earn.

 Put Off Claiming for as Long as Possible

-If you haven’t claimed your benefits yet and you have enough savings to get you through this period of high inflation, you’d be wise to put off collecting your benefits until prices start to fall.
+If you haven’t claimed your benefits yet and you have enough savings to get you through a period of high inflation, you’d be wise to put off collecting your benefits until prices start to fall.

 “You can claim them anytime between ages 62 to 70,” said Jack Shinn, president of retirement planning firm J Shinn & Associates.
 “Claiming at age 70 will maximize your monthly benefit amount.”

 Your benefits stop increasing at your 70th birthday whether you claim or not — but they grow every month you put off collecting before then.